 Step 2: Scan the QR code

-All compatible iOS devices and most Android devices will have QR code readers integrated into their camera app.
+All compatible iOS devices and many Android, Windows, and Chromebook devices will have QR code readers integrated into their camera app.
 This means that all you need to do is launch the camera on your device, and point it at the QR code.

 If you’re having any difficulties getting the code to scan, please make sure that the whole QR code is visible and centered on the screen.